Blisse1/MyLearning/Web Development/freeCodeCamp/Responsive Web Design/First project contents/Content, course 1/Elements.md

 - Enclose information about the author in an **address element** that can be included into the footer element.
 - When the nearest ancestor sectioning content or sectioning root element is the body element the footer applies to the whole page.

+- The footer element is a container for a collection of content that is related to the page.

 <hr>